zuozhenggh/learning-library/analytics-library/oas-retail-qsr/on-time-delivery/on-time-delivery.md

   Let's use the data flow editor to configure a predictive machine learning model.

-  1. Download the dataset **"bobbysburgerdataset.csv"** - This dataset contains the historical data that OAS can use to create a machine learning model with.
+  1. Download the dataset **[bobbysburgerdataset.csv](https://objectstorage.us-ashburn-1.oraclecloud.com/p/jyHA4nclWcTaekNIdpKPq3u2gsLb00v_1mmRKDIuOEsp--D6GJWS_tMrqGmb85R2/n/c4u04/b/livelabsfiles/o/labfiles/bobbysburgerdataset.csv)** - This dataset contains the historical data that OAS can use to create a machine learning model with.

   2. **Navigate** to the Oracle Analytics Server home page.